ZSherkat/turbulence_2D/README.md

 # Turbulence_2D

-Data can be loaded using the xarray package as
+Data can be loaded using the xarray package,

 Load entire xarray dataset for a given snapshot import xarray